 Extending Immigration Documents

-The expected completion of studies date on your I-20 or DS-2019 has not passed.
+The expected program end date on your I-20 or DS-2019 has not passed,

-You have continuously maintained lawful F-1 or J-1 student status.
+You have continuously maintained lawful F-1 or J-1 student status, and

 If you do not meet the requirements for an extension listed above, you may need to apply for "reinstatement" to lawful F-1 or J-1 status.
 In this case, immediate consultation with the international advisor is necessary.

-STEP 1: Be Informed.
-Read this entire handout thoroughly and carefully!
+STEP 1: Read this entire handout thoroughly and carefully!
 Submit ALL documents BELOW for approval.

-It is your responsibility to comply with all immigration regulations which apply to F-1/J-1 students.
-The international advisor will assist you to do this.
-Remember to contact the advisor immediately if your I-20/DS-2019 will soon expire or has already expired.
-If you fail to meet your responsibilities, you may not be eligible to continue (or apply for) benefits provided to students.
-For example, you may not be eligible for any type of employment (even on-campus employment through a scholarship, fellowship or assistantship) or to apply for school transfer, practical/academic training or other benefits if you do not file for an extension before your document expires.
+It is your responsibility to follow all immigration regulations that apply to F-1/J-1 Students.
+If you allow your I-20/DS-2019 to expire, you will not be eligible to continue (or apply for) benefits provided to students.
+For example, you will not be eligible for any type of employment (even on-campus employment through an assistantship) or to apply for practical/academic training benefits if you do not file for an extension before your document expires.